 January 2024 10

-Dear Kristina Abbotts Senior Editor, Economics, Finance and Accounting Routledge
+Kristina Abbotts Senior Editor, Economics, Finance and Accounting Routledge

+Dear Ms. Abbotts,

-Following Mr. Avi Staiman's email, I am approaching you regarding the possible publication of my manuscript named BREIF HISTORY OF ISRAELI ECONOMY.
+Following your response to Mr. Avi Staiman’s email, A Brief History of the Israeli Economy, I am writing to you regarding its possible publication.

-The manuscript was written during 2022-2023 in honor of Israel's 75 independence but it also describes the period before the establishment of State of Israel and reviews the last 120 years with emphasis on Israel's economic foundations.
+The manuscript, written between 2022 and 2023 in honor of Israel’s 75th year of independence, examines the last 120 years in the country, with a focus on Israel's economic foundations.
+It also analyzes more recent economic, social, and geopolitical developments and their possible repercussions for the future.

-The manuscript was written by a person who served in the Israeli public service in high rank positions where my last position was the director general of the Ministry of Finance.
-I was also an academic lecturer on the Israeli economy while serving in senior positions in the business and third sectors.
-Therefore, the content of the book is not only academic but also contains description of personal involvement in key events and policy making decisions.
+In the course of my over xxx years of public service, I have held a number of high-ranking positions, culminating in the role of director general of the Ministry of Finance.
+In addition, I have lectured in academic institutions on the Israeli economy while also serving in senior positions in the business and third sectors.
+The book’s contents, then, are not only academic in nature but also reflect observations and conclusions drawn from my personal involvement in key events and policy-making decisions.
+As a result, the book is likely to appeal to a broad range of readers interested in economics and history.

-The Israeli economy is an almost unique example of an economy which began as an under-developed economy to become a leading developed economy while dealing with challenging geo-political issues.
+The Israeli experience is a unique one.
+In just a few decades, its economy has rocketed from an under-developed condition to become a leading and advanced economy.
+All this while dealing with challenging geopolitical issues.

-The manuscript was originally written in Hebrew but was recently professionally translated into English.
-I would be delighted if you could consider publishing the manuscript in your publication.
+The manuscript, originally written in Hebrew, has recently been professionally translated into English.
+I would be delighted if you could consider publishing the manuscript.

-I attach my introduction to the manuscript.
+I attach my introduction to the manuscript and would be happy to provide additional information and respond to any inquiries.

-All the best
+Sincerely,

-David
+David Brodet